priprii/FFXIVPlugins/README.md

 ### TargetPyon

-Similar to PeepingTom but better, displays names of players in a customizable overlay list who:
+Displays names of players in a customizable overlay list who:
 - Are currently targeting you
 - Previously targeted you (and their current target)
 - Targeting those who targeted you